goatshriek/stumpless/docs/CONTRIBUTING.md

    of `git commit`).
  * Keep the number of commits in your request to a minimum.
-Having multiple commits is fine if necessary to separate multiple changes, but make sure that these are logical and value to the commit history.
+Having multiple commits is fine if necessary to separate multiple changes, but make sure that these are logical and add value to the commit history.
+For smaller changes, your request may simply be squash merged, making sure to preserve credit to you for the contribution.
  * If a commit resolves or is otherwise related to a particular issue, include a reference to it in the body of the commit.